 GMAT - Graduate Management Admissions Test (http://www.mba.com/)

 This test is for students entering the UMHB Graduate School of Business and other universities.
 Testing is not currently offered at UMHB.
-Registration bulletins can be obtained through the Counseling and Testing Center.
+Registration information can be obtained on-line.

 MAT - Miller Analogies Test (www.milleranalogies.com)

 This test is not offered at UMHB.
 Information is available on the above Internet website.

 This testing is conducted for students who need proctoring for correspondence exams from other universities.
 Correspondence exam proctoring is accomplished by appointment only.
 It is the student’s responsibility to ensure that all proctor request forms are completed according to the originating university's policies.

 These exams are intended for those students who are proficient or fluent in the language being tested.
 Students who pass these exams will receive credit for applicable courses.
 These exams are offered in cooperation with other universities.
 Application forms and proctoring arrangements can be made through the UMHB Counseling & Testing Center.

 All tests and results are strictly confidential in accordance with the Family Educational Rights and Privacy Act of 1974 and policies of respective testing corporations.
 Disclosure of information cannot be made without an examinee's consent.